Ashuto7h/keyword-scrapper/README.md

 ## How to run

-- move to project directory
+- clone project and move to project directory
 - create a env using conda or venv along with pip.
 - use pip to install requirements